domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log
+##[2.4.22]
+- selector.switchSelector method accepts levelNames
+- increased selector.switchSelector resilience
+- fix wildcard timerule

+##[2.4.21]
+- fixed wrong direction for open() and close() for some types of blinds
+- Add inTable function to domoticz.utils
+- Add sValue attribute to devices

+##[2.4.20]
+- Add quietOn() and quietOff() method to switchType devices

+##[2.4.19]
+- Add stringSplit function to domoticz.utils.
+- Add statusText and protocol to HTTPResponse

 ##[2.4.18]
 - Add triggerIFTTT() to domoticz